History of radio: Audio transmission

+Fessenden operating an underwater oscillator in 1915.

 In the late 1890s, Canadian-American inventor Reginald Fessenden came to the conclusion that he could develop a far more efficient system than the spark-gap transmitter and coherer receiver combination.
 To this end he worked on developing a high-speed alternator (referred to as "an alternating-current dynamo") that generated "pure sine waves" and produced "a continuous train of radiant waves of substantially uniform strength", or, in modern terminology, a continuous-wave (CW) transmitter.
 While working for the United States Weather Bureau on Cobb Island, Maryland, Fessenden researched using this setup for audio transmissions via radio.
 By the fall of 1900, he successfully transmitted speech over a distance of about 1.6 kilometers (one mile), which appears to have been the first successful audio transmission using radio signals.
 Although successful, the sound transmitted was far too distorted to be commercially practical.
+In 1904, Austrian physicist Otto Nußbaumer was the first to transmit music wirelessly at Albert von Ettingshausen’s university lab in Graz.
+The devices used are today part of the Vienna Museum of Science and Technology collection.
 According to some sources, notably Fessenden's wife Helen's biography, on Christmas Eve 1906, Reginald Fessenden used an Alexanderson alternator and rotary spark-gap transmitter to make the first radio audio broadcast, from Brant Rock, Massachusetts.
 Ships at sea heard a broadcast that included Fessenden playing O Holy Night on the violin and reading a passage from the Bible.

 Around the same time American inventor Lee de Forest experimented with an arc transmitter, which unlike the discontinuous pulses produced by spark transmitters, created a steady "continuous wave" signal that could be used for amplitude modulated (AM) audio transmissions.
 In February 1907 he transmitted electronic telharmonium music from his laboratory station in New York City.
 This was followed by tests that included, in the fall, Eugenia Farrar singing "I Love You Truly".
 In July 1907 he made ship-to-shore transmissions by radiotelephone—race reports for the Annual Inter-Lakes Yachting Association (I-LYA) Regatta held on Lake Erie—which were sent from the steam yacht Thelma to his assistant, Frank E. Butler, located in the Fox's Dock Pavilion on South Bass Island.